Ivankipsit/todo-app/functionalities.md

 :game_die: can send mail to complete a specific task if not sompleted<br>
 :game_die: can have tag(s) for all tasks<br>
 :game_die: superior user can create task for users below/tagged under them.<br>

+## Frontend

+:construction: Work in both dark and light themes<br>
+:construction: CRUD for Tasks<br>
+:shipit: Designs for CRUD for Tasks<br>